clemenkok/Lab1-Counter/notes.md

 }
 ```

 This adjustment allows us to single-step the counter.

+The BCD Algorithm is used to convert a binary number into a BCD.
+We do this by shifting left, checking for >=5 and adding 3 if so until all bits have been shifted left.

+The file `top.sv` is not complete and requires adjustments.